Keyboard shortcuts

 (see also user documentation and SIOT Firmware)

-See this article for a discussion on the differences between a MPU and MCU.
-These devices are not connected via a network interface, so can't use the SIOT NATS API directly, thus we need to define a proxy between the serial interface and NATS for the MCU to interact with the SIOT system.
+See this article for a discussion on the differences between an MPU and MCU.
+These devices are not connected via a network interface, so can’t use the SIOT NATS API directly, thus we need to define a proxy between the serial interface and NATS for the MCU to interact with the SIOT system.

 State/config data in both the MCU and MPU systems are represented as nodes and points.
 An example of nodes and points is shown below.
 These can be arranged in any structure that makes sense and is convenient.
 Simple devices may only have a single node with a handful of points.

-SIOT does not differentiate between state (ex: sensor values) and config (ex: pump turn-on delay) -- it is all points.
+SIOT does not differentiate between state (ex: sensor values) and config (ex: pump turn-on delay) - it is all points.
 This simplifies the transport and allows changes to be made in multiple places.
-It also allows for the granular transmission and synchronization of data -- we don't need to send the entire state/config anytime something changes.
+It also allows for the granular transmission and synchronization of data - we don’t need to send the entire state/config anytime something changes.

-SIOT has the ability to log points to InfluxDB, so this mechanism can also be used to log messages, events, state changes, whatever -- simply use an existing point type or define a new one, and send it upstream.
+SIOT has the ability to log points to InfluxDB, so this mechanism can also be used to log messages, events, state changes, whatever - simply use an existing point type or define a new one, and send it upstream.

 Data Synchronization